V4lknut/hound/README.md

 # hound
-Port Scanner created with Python
+Port scanner made in Python that allows you to identify which ports are open for a specific target.